seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 Indeed, he is so: I repent me much
 That so I harried him.
 Why, methinks, by him,
-This creature’s no such thing.
+This creature's no such thing.

 **CHARMIAN**
 Nothing, madam.